Coprosma, Mirror Plant: Planting and Cultivation

 Where to Plant Coprosma?

 Originating from New Zealand, Coprosma retains a certain sensitivity to cold and a preference for mild climates.
-Not very hardy, it starts to suffer at -3 to -5°C (sometimes down to -8°C in well-drained soil) and prefers mild winters.
+Not very hardy, it begins to suffer at temperatures as low as -3 to -5°C (sometimes -8°C in extreme cases, in very well-drained soil), and prefers mild winters.
 Hybrid varieties often show greater resistance to diseases and cold.
 It can only be grown in the ground in coastal gardens spared from severe frosts.
-In regions with harsh winters, it should be grown in pots on patios or balconies during the warmer months before being moved to shelter for winter in a cool, bright, and minimally heated room.
+In regions with harsh winters, it should be grown in pots on the terrace or balcony throughout the growing season before being moved to a sheltered spot for winter in a cool, bright, and minimally heated room.

-Highly tolerant of salt spray and drought once established, Coprosma is an ideal plant for coastal gardens.
-It thrives in full sun or lightly shaded spots in the south of the country and prefers light, well-draining soils that are not too dry to moist and free from lime.
+Very tolerant of salt spray and drought once established, Coprosma is an ideal plant for coastal gardens.
+It thrives in very sunny or lightly shaded locations in the southern part of the country and prefers light, well-draining soils, neither too dry nor too moist, and free from lime.
 It tolerates poor soils.

-With its dense, colour-changing foliage depending on the variety, it can be planted in borders, rockeries, low hedges, or at the front of a sheltered flowering or mixed hedge.
+With its dense, colour-changing foliage, depending on the variety, it can be planted in borders, rockeries, low hedges, or at the forefront of a flowering or mixed hedge that is well-protected.
 Its compact growth makes it perfectly suited to container cultivation.

 Coprosma montana (© Forest and Kim Starr)